SC announces 44 more coronavirus patients, bringing total to 342 cases in 36 counties

 “We moved to close schools fairly rapidly.
 And at that point, I don't think we all sufficiently understood the amount of time that children might be out, so we're stepping up the issuance of devices,” Postlewait said.
 “That still means there has to be a way for children to get online.”

-In Berkeley County, where four cases have been identified by the S.C.
-Department of Health and Environmental Control, school officials sent a note to parents Monday afternoon that an individual in the College Park Middle School community has tested positive for COVID-19.
+In Berkeley County, where four cases have been identified by the state health department, school officials sent a note to parents Monday afternoon that an individual in the College Park Middle School community has tested positive for COVID-19.

 "Per state guidelines, the District is working with the South Carolina Department of Health and Environmental Control to provide contact information to anyone that DHEC deems appropriate to notify to take further precautions," Principal Ingrid Dukes wrote to parents.
 "If you are not contacted by DHEC, DHEC has not identified you as a high exposure risk."